Accelerating Canada’s community investment movement

 -

-CFA, Compliance Officer and Investment LeadYetunde leads Tapestry’s compliance systems and designs impact investment products, ensuring alignment with regulatory standards and investor needs.
+Compliance Officer and Investment LeadYetunde leads Tapestry’s compliance systems and designs impact investment products, ensuring alignment with regulatory standards and investor needs.
 A CFA Charterholder with over a decade of experience in corporate finance and impact investing, she brings deep expertise in structuring and managing financial products.
 Previously, as a Fund Manager at SVX, she designed and oversaw impact investment funds for organizations like the Verge Breakthrough Fund, driving capital toward mission-driven enterprises.

 -